 Putting your thoughts and feelings on paper might also help you process them and look at them from a different perspective.
 Journaling can be a cathartic process.

-Reaching out to old friends
+4. Reach out to old friends

 Connecting with friends with whom you lost touch can help alleviate feelings of loneliness.